The page has been translated by Gen AI.

 mv velero /usr/local/bin

-2. Backup Storage Settings
+2. Backup storage configuration

-• bucket create
+• Create bucket

 • object storage details > access control (SCP) or service resource allowance (SCP v2) register bastion host, worker node

-• Grant access permission to security group for 8443(SCP)/443(SCP v2) ports: bastion host, worker Node
+• Grant access to ports 8443 (SCP)/443 (SCP v2) in the security group: bastion host, worker Node

-• Object Storage Credentials (authentication for using Object Storage for backup storage)Prepare the file.
+• Prepare the Object Storage Credentials file (authentication for using Object Storage for backup storage).

 cat << EOF > credentials-velero